 Now is the time to speak out in support of foreign assistance and its vital programs.
 This small 1% of the U.S. budget saves lives and helps improve safety, health, and opportunities for children around the world.
 Let Congress know that you care and that people are paying attention.

-Overseas development assistance includes programs that provide clean water, provide education for children, help mothers and children, distribute vaccines, fund humanitarian responses, and more.
-Here are just a few of the accomplishments of the United States Agency for International Development (USAID):
+Foreign assistance funds programs that provide clean water, make education accessible for children, help mothers and babies, distribute vaccines, fund humanitarian responses during disasters, and more.
+All of this is more important than ever in the wake of COVID-19’s economic and development impacts.